AlanLikesCoding/Stor.io/README.md

 # Stor.io

 Stor.io is a Node.js library for storing files.
-It operates in a SQL-like manner, and stores its information in text files.
+It operates in a SQL-like manner, and stores its information as table structures in text files.
+It has a ORM interface for inserting and extracting database and is made for lightweight webapps and PWA's because of its easy setup.

 ## Installation